62firelight/ArcBuddy-349/README.md

 Contributions are welcome, but keep in mind that this project was mainly for me to practice calling an external API and then transforming the responses into something displayable on a web page.
 I also used this as a way to practice developing with Angular and Node.js.

 ## Usage
-The application should currently be live on Heroku, but may be down for maintenance.
+The application should currently be live on Heroku (at least until the free tier expires in late November), but may be down for maintenance.

 You can access the application through this link if it is live: